 Prepare For Your Nursing Future

-- Provide clinical nursing leadership at the point of care
+- Provide quality clinical leadership at the point of care

-- Incorporate research based evidence linked to practice outcomes into the patient care
+- Incorporate research-based evidence linked to patient outcomes into the patient care experience

 - A unit-specific orientation during which you will partner with a dedicated Registered Nurse Preceptor